vyvas33/vyvas33.github.io/_pages/about.md

 Previously, at [Indian Institute of Science](https://iisc.ac.in), I worked on the design and modeling of an articulated mobile robot for ground and pipe inspection.
 I completed my undergraduate studies at  [Indian Institute of Technology, Indore](https://iiti.ac.in), where I worked on everything from Fluid Mechanics to [Mechatronics](https://people.iiti.ac.in/~palaniia/), constantly pushing myself to learn and build cool things.

 As I move forward, I’m looking to dive deeper into robotics, exploring its many facets and figuring out where I can make the most impact.

+Outside of academics, I enjoy making and performing music, especially Indian fusion and progressive rock.